Esther Staubli

 She was selected to referee the 2015 UEFA Women's Champions League Final.

 She also served as a referee for the 2015 FIFA Women's World Cup in Canada.

 In 2014, she was voted fourth in the International Federation of Football History & Statistics (IFFHS) World's Best Woman Referee, behind winner Bibiana Steinhaus.

 Staubli refereed in the men's Swiss Challenge League for the first time in September 2014, after which she was complimented on her performance by FC Wohlen coach Ciriaco Sforza.

 In 2017, Staubli became the first woman to officiate in a Men's U-17 World Cup as a referee, when she took charge of group stage match between Japan and New Caledonia at the 2017 U-17 World Cup in India.

 In December 2018, Staubli was appointed to referee at the 2019 FIFA Women's World Cup in France.

+On 9 January 2023, FIFA appointed her to the officiating pool for the 2023 FIFA Women's World Cup in Australia and New Zealand.